Best Mosin-Nagant Stocks: Upgrade Your Warhorse

 When it comes to Mosin-Nagant stocks, chassis options aren't the norm.
 This makes Crook's a gem.

-There isn’t a wealth of Mosin-Nagant chassis options on the market, which makes Crook’s KPYK (which means raven) variation worth its weight in gold.
+There isn’t a wealth of Mosin-Nagant chassis options on the market, which makes the KPYK (pronounced “Crook” which means raven) variation worth its weight in gold.
 Released in 2015, the Ukrainian-made chassis is compatible with nearly every variation of the Russian rifle and is solidly built.

 V-Block bedding gives complete contact along the action, no matter if it’s octagonal or rounded.
-And the system allows for the use of detectable box magazines—it accepts Archangel/ProMag magazines.
-Finally, it comes with three Picatinny rail sections, making optics mounting a snap.
-Also, the Crook Chassis is a drop-in installation, which might be the best feature of all.
-MSRP: $450, www.crook.com.ua
+Further, the system allows for the use of detachable box magazines.
+Thankfully it uses Archangel/ProMag-pattern mags so you won't need to track down anything more expensive or proprietary.
+It also comes with three Picatinny rail sections, making optics mounting a snap.
+Finally, the KPYK Chassis is a drop-in installation, which might just be the best feature of all.

 ATI Monte Carlo Stock